C0d3GGz/MIG/README.md

-This paper contributes the source code we used in a project for studying mobile information supply.
+This repository contributes the source code we used in a project for studying mobile information supply.
 See our paper for more details:

 Petersen, David; Böhmer, Matthias: Understanding Mobile Information Supply: Studying the Amount of Textual Information Smartphones Provide.
 Proceedings of NordiCHI 2018, ACM.